algolia/instantsearch/docgen/src/guide/Custom connectors.md

 ---
-title: Creating widgets
+title: Custom connectors
+mainTitle: Guide
-layout: guide.pug
+layout: main.pug
 category: guide
-navWeight: 400
+navWeight: 45
 ---

 If you wish to implement features that are not covered by the default widgets connectors, you will need to create your own connector via the `createConnector` method.
 This methods takes in a descriptor of your connector with the following properties and methods:

-## Creating your own connector

-### displayName, propTypes, defaultProps
+## displayName, propTypes, defaultProps

 Those properties are directly applied to the higher-order component.
 Providing a `displayName` is mandatory.

-### getProps(props, state, search, meta)
+## getProps(props, searchState, searchResults, meta)

 This method should return the props to forward to the composed component.

 `props` are the props that were provided to the higher-order component.

-`state` holds the state of all widgets.
-You can find the shape of all widgets state in [the corresponding guide](/guides/instantsearch-state.html).
+`searchState` holds the state of all widgets.
+You can find the shape of all widgets state in [the corresponding guide](/guides/Search%20state.html).

-`search` holds the search results, search errors and search loading state, with the shape `{results: ?SearchResults, error: ?Error, loading: bool}`.
+`searchResults` holds the search results, search errors and search loading state, with the shape `{results: ?SearchResults, error: ?Error, loading: bool}`.
 The `SearchResults` type is described in the [Helper's documentation](https://community.algolia.com/algoliasearch-helper-js/reference.html#searchresults).

 `meta` is the list of metadata from all widgets whose connector defines a `getMetadata` method.

-### refine(props, state, ...args)
+## refine(props, searchState, ...args)

-This method defines exactly how the `refine` prop of connected widgets affects the InstantSearch state.
+This method defines exactly how the `refine` prop of connected widgets affects the search state.

-It takes in the current props of the higher-order component, the [state](/guides/instantsearch-state.html) of all widgets, as well as all arguments passed to the `refine` and `createURL` props of stateful widgets, and returns a new state.
+It takes in the current props of the higher-order component, the [search state](/guides/Search%20state.html) of all widgets, as well as all arguments passed to the `refine` and `createURL` props of stateful widgets, and returns a new state.

 ```javascript
 const CoolWidget = createConnector({